Who might succeed Liz Truss as UK prime minister? - KESQ

 By Christian Edwards, CNN

-A new leadership contest will take place within a week, Liz Truss said in her resignation speech outside Downing Street on Thursday.
+Britain will have a new prime minister within a week, outgoing leader Liz Truss said in her resignation speech outside 10 Downing Street on Thursday.

+The fast-track process is in stark contrast to the contest that catapulted Truss into the hot seat — that lasted six weeks at the height of the summer.

+This time, with the Conservatives at rock-bottom in the opinion polls and the markets jittery after a weeks of drama over Truss’ failed economic policy agenda, the party wants a new leader in place as soon as possible and with as little drama as possible.

 Rishi Sunak